-The Oracle WebCenter WSRP Producer for .NET utilizes regular expressions to transform relative URLs to absolute URLs and to URLs proxied through the WSRP Consumer if necessary.
+The Oracle WebCenter WSRP Producer for .NET utilizes regular expressions to transform relative URLs to absolute URLs and to URLs proxied through the WSRP consumer if necessary.
 Specific transformation rules are defined in the wsrp-producer.xml file in <RuleSet> elements and referenced in each portlet.
 Rulesets are a way of clustering a group of markup transformation rules.

 By default, there is a single default ruleset that ensures that hrefs are transformed and proxied as WSRP resources, but "src" URL references (images and javascript) are transformed but not proxied.
-If you want to use different transformation settings, simply create a new ruleset as described in the next section.
+To use different transformation settings, create a new ruleset as described below.
 For an example of using rulesets in a portlet, see Section 5.5, "Using Markup Transformation."